Azure-Samples/Remove-Unmanaged-Guests/README.md

 2. Extract the files to a file location of your choice.
 3. Open Visual Studio 2022 and select **Open a project or solution**.
 Navigate to *.\Remove-Unmanaged-Guests-main\Remove-Unmanaged-Guests-main\source* and open **RemoveUnmanagedGuests.sln**.
 4. The app by default points to a multitenant app hosted by Microsoft.
 You can run the application as is and it will create an enterprise app in your directory.
+You may skip to step 5 if you'd like to.
 However, if you wish to use your own app instance you may do so by performing the following:
     1. Create an [App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal).
     2. Give the app a name.
 Under **Supported Account Types** select **Accounts in any organizational directory (Any Azure AD directory - Multitenant)**.
 Click **Register**.
 **Known limitation:** You cannot run this application as a single tenant application.